tscircuit/bpc-graph/README.md

 - There are boxes
 - There are pins connected to the boxes
 - There are colors associated with each pin
+- There are edges that connect pins to eachother

 There are two types of boxes, `FixedBox` and `FloatingBox`.
 A floating box does not have a position.